avenirs-esr/avenirs-dsav/src/components/interaction/radios/AvRadioButton/AvRadioButton.md

 | --- | --- |
 | `default` | Default slot for radio content. |

+## 🚀 Storybook demos

+You can find examples of use and demo of the component on its dedicated [Storybook page](https://avenirs-esr.github.io/avenirs-dsav/storybook/?path=/docs/components-interaction-radios-avradiobutton--docs).

 ## 💡 Examples of use

 ```vue